jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 instance of an object from a package that shares the same name.
 Such as a `Config` object being returned from a `config` package.

-Note that we are using an underscore `_` to discard any posable errors from `godotenv.Load()` since we don't really care if there is an error and wont be handling the error if one was returned.
+Note that we are using an underscore `_` to discard any possible errors from `godotenv.Load()` since we don't really care if there is an error and won't be handling the error if one was returned.
 Explicitly discarding errors when you don't want to handle them is considered a best practice as it signals to others that you meant to do this instead of just having forgotten to handle it.

 ### Creating a `run` function to initialize dependencies